ansible/receptor/docs/source/developer_guide.rst

 Linters
 -------

 All code must pass a suite of Go linters.
 There is a pre-commit yaml file in the Receptor repository that points to the linter suite.
-It is best practice to install the pre-commit yaml so that the linters run locally on each commit.
+It is strongly recommmended to install the pre-commit yaml so that the linters run locally on each commit.

 .. code-block:: bash